 Passing – To be perceived by others as one’s true gender.
 When Cameron began growing a beard, he found that he passed as male to strangers, who frequently referred to him using he/him pronouns.

 Pathologize – To regard or view someone (or something) as medically and/or psychologically unhealthy and/or abnormal.
 Some medical models pathologize substance use as deviant and criminal, rather than viewing the behavior as an understandable response to trauma.

 Patriarchy – A western social and cultural system of institutionalized power structures that uphold and reinforce the social dominance of white heterosexual, cisgender men, but oppress, dominate, and exploit women and gender minorities.
 Within patriarchal societies, cisgender men typically control most wealth and private property, as well as predominate in roles conferring citizens with significant political and/or moral authority.
 The gender binary—based on biological essentialism—is often used to justify this power imbalance, and consequently creates conditions for misogyny, transphobia, and transmisogyny to flourish.

 Peer Support – A model of care and/or recovery consisting of people who provide knowledge, experience, emotional, social, or practical help to one another, sometimes in contexts outside of traditional mental health care settings (Mead, 2006).

 Pegging – The act of using a strap-on phallic device for anal penetration (see: hard packing).

-Penectomy – Surgical removal of the penis, sometimes performed during the process of
+Penectomy – Surgical removal of the penis, sometimes performed during the process of creating a vagina.